-Property Description Device Device Authentication Method Select how a connector authenticates with the subsystem.
+Property Description Device Authentication Method Select how a connector authenticates with the subsystem.
 Available options are: None, Basic, Windows, Windows Credentials.
 Integration Diagram Image This is a relative path to the image, for example, images\configuratinodiagram.png.
 The image is shown in Connector Features.
 Create a diagram of how the driver interacts with the subsystem, including protocols used and similar information.
 Online State Method Select how a driver determines the online state of the subsystem.
 Available options: None, Socket, Ping, SdkOrQueryDevice.
 Most drivers use SdkOrQueryDevice.
 Product Name This is the product name.
 It is used on the title page of all 3 generated documents.
 Do not include the manufacturer name here, only the product name.
-Driver Driver This property opens a collection editor.
+Driver This property opens a collection editor.
 Inside the editor default ports that the connector uses can be entered, along with their description and type.
 A default port has these properties: Default Ports Port - the Port number or range.
 Port Type - They type of port.
 TCP UDP Both Usage - what is the port used for.
 Known Issues This property opens a collection editor.
 A known issue has these properties: Item - A description of the known issue.
 This information is used in the Known Limitations section in the Functionality document.
 Name - This property is only used in the Connector Designer itself, to help recognize collection items.

+Additional Details

+Document (

+optional)

-Additional Details Document (optional) Enter a path to a .docx file that is to be included at the end of the functionality document.
+Enter a path to a .docx file that is to be included at the end of the functionality document.
 The path is relative to the root directory of the project.
 Do not worry about the styling in the document.
 RDIN style rules are applied automatically.

 Installation Guide Installation Additional Details Document Enter a path to a .docx file that is to be included at the end of the Installation Guide document starting from section 2.
 The path is relative to the root directory of the project.
 RDIN style rules are applied automatically.
-Example path: Documentation\HoneywellProWatch_Configuration.docx New Device Relative path to the screenshot displaying on the first page of Add Device.
-Wizard Image zard Image Wizard where user selects the new parent device type to create.
+Example path: Documentation\HoneywellProWatch_Configuration.docx New Device Relative path to the screenshot displaying on the first page of Add Device .
+Wizard Image Wizard where user selects the new parent device type to create.
 Example path: Images\deviceWizardAddServerDevice1.png New Device Wizard Image 2 Relative path to the screenshot displaying on the first page of the Add Device Wizard where user completes the parent device properties.
 Example path: Images\deviceWizardAddServerDevice2.png Video Web Client If this connector is supported by the Control Center Web Client.
 Supported CC Versio n Version Enter a minimum Control Center version that is supported by the connector.
 The versions should be entered separately.
 Start from the first version that supports the ISDK version you are building against.
-Supported Operating System Canacity Select whether the operating system is supported on server side, client side or both.Options available: None.ClientSide.ServerSide Capacity NOTE: None means the operating system is supported on both client and server side.
+Supported Operating System Carracita Select whether the operating system is supported on server side, client side or both.Options available: None.
+ClientSide.
+ServerSide Capacity NOTE: None means the operating system is supported on both client and server side.
 Operating System Select each operating system that is supported by the driver.
 Normally, these will correspond with the operating systems supported by Control Center, unless an ISDK does not support one of them.
 Supported Hardware Firmware Or Software Version Enter the firmware/software version of the hardware that is supported by the driver.
-Enter each hardware device model that is supported by the driver.
-Model CAUTION: Only enter the top-level devices, such as: Recording Servers, Access Control Nodes and similar.
-There is no need to provide an infinite list of devices.
+Model Enter each hardware device model that is supported by the driver.